 Now that you know more about Marshall and Orange amps, which one is the right choice?

 Marshall is the way to go if you’re looking for the classic British sound.
-They’re best known for their models that have that raw, gritty, crunchy sound perfect for rock and blues.
+They’re best known for their models that have that raw, gritty, crunchy sound.
+It’s perfect for rock and blues.

-Ultimately, it’s impossible to say whether one particular brand is better than another because of so many factors.
-Much like other aspects of music gear, you need to consider what you want out of an amp before deciding which brand is better suited to your needs.
+Ultimately, it’s impossible to say whether one particular brand is better than another.
+This is because of so many factors.
+Much like other aspects of music gear.
+You need to consider what you want out of an amp before deciding which brand is better suited to your needs.